Is the system of law in your jurisdiction based on civil law, common law or something else?

 The dismissal must be given in writing and shall include specific formalities and information.
 A dismissal which does not fulfill the specific requirements and formalities is not valid and may be considered as void.

-In the event of collective dismissals, the employer shall at the earliest opportunity enter into consultations with the employees’ elected representatives with a view to reaching an agreement to avoid collective dismissals or to reduce the number of persons who will be dismissed.
-Further requirements related to the cause of the termination and formal requirements in the dismissal also applies in the event of collective dismissals.
+In the event of collective dismissals, the employer shall at the earliest opportunity enter consultations with the employees’ elected representatives with a view to reaching an agreement to avoid collective dismissals or to reduce the number of persons who will be dismissed.
+Further requirements related to the cause of the termination and formal requirements in the dismissal also apply in the event of collective dismissals.
+The employer considering collective dismissals shall, as early as possible and no later than when summoning for consultations, notify the Norwegian Labour and Welfare Organization.

 Does your jurisdiction have a system of employee representation / participation (e.g., works councils, co-determined supervisory boards, trade unions etc.)?
 Are there entities which are exempt from the corresponding regulations?